Augmenting unit test suites from integration tests: Test augmentation method

-\item \code{write(iid, name, val)} is invoked after instruction $iid$ that wrote value $val$ to variable $name$.
-The \ObjRef{} instance that corresponds to $val$ is added to the set $R_{d,n}$, once \isObject{} for $val$ evaluates to true.
+\item \code{write(iid, name, val)} is invoked after instruction $iid$, writing value $val$ to variable $name$.
+The \ObjRef{} instance that corresponds to $val$ is added to the set $R_{d,n}$, once \code{isObject(val)} evaluates to true.
 In case that $val$ corresponds to a primitive type, the pair $(name, val)$ is added to the set of defined variables $V_n$ of the current statement.

-\item \code{getField(iid, base, offset, val)} executes after instruction $iid$ that read a value $val$ from the $offset$ property of an object reference $base$.
-In case that $base$ and $val$ are user-defined objects, their respective \ObjRef{} instances is added to $R_{u,n}$.
+\item \code{getField(iid, base, offset, val)} executes after instruction $iid$, reading a value $val$ from property named $offset$ of object reference $base$.
+In case that $base$ and $val$ are user-defined objects, their respective \ObjRef{} instances is added to the set $R_{u,n}$.

-\item \code{putField(iid, base, offset, val)} is invoked after instruction $iid$ that assigned value $val$ to the $offset$ property of object $base$.
+\item \code{putField(iid, base, offset, val)} is invoked after instruction $iid$, assigning value $val$ to the $offset$ property of object $base$.
 The value in $val$ is treated in the same way as in \code{getField}.
-On the other hand, the referenced object in $base$ is mutated and its respective \ObjRef{} is added to $R_{d,n}$.
+However, since the referenced object in $base$ is mutated, its respective \ObjRef{} is added to the set $R_{d,n}$ of current statement $n$.
 Especially, in cases that the execution context of the current statement is spawned by a component dependency (current or parent execution context of type $DEP$), the pair $(offset, val)$ is added to the $props$ set of $base$ \ObjRef{}.
-If $val$ is not of primitive type, it's \ObjRef{} is used instead.
+In case that $val$ is an object reference, it's respective \ObjRef{} is used instead.
+Mutated properties within invocations of component dependencies will set the base for generation of test case assertions.

-\item \code{invokeFun(iid, f, base, args, result)} executes after the invocation of function $f$ in instruction $iid$, that received as arguments the values contained in list $args$ and returned the value $result$.
+\item \code{invokeFun(iid, f, base, args, result)} executes after the invocation of function $f$ in instruction $iid$.
+The function invocation arguments are available in the list $args$, while $result$ contains the returned value.
 In case that $base$ is present, the invocation corresponds to a method call on the object referenced by $base$.
-In this hook, all user-defined objects referenced by $base$, $val$ and contained in the list $args$ are mapped to \ObjRef{} instances and added to the set of used references $R_{u,n}$.
+All user-defined objects referenced by $base$, $val$ and $args$ are mapped to \ObjRef{} instances and added to the set of used references $R_{u,n}$ for current statement $n$.